 As the saying goes, practice makes perfect.
 You should be giving your students time to practice doing the things you have taught them to do in class.
 But there are different types of practice, and they are not all equally effective.
-These include massed practice and distributed practice.
+Two of these types are massed practice and distributed practice.

 Massed Practice

 Imagine you are teaching a class how to find the volume of a rectangular prism.
-You would typically show your students how to do it.
-Then you would have your students do it themselves.
+You would typically show your students how to do it, do a few together, then you would have your students do it themselves (see the I Do – We Do – You Do model).
 You often ask them to do quite a few practice problems to help your students cement the steps in their minds.

 Massed practice is quite common in many classrooms.
+We often plan to teach content in topic based blocks.
 Yet, it is not the most effective way of helping your students to learn.
+But why?

 Distributed Practice